-- Executive MBA: virtual participation can constitute up to approximately 25% (1/4) of the hours that a class meets during a term. - Professional MBA: virtual participation can be up to about 1/6 of the hours that a class meets during a term. - Flex MBA: Students should refer to their course syllabus for their virtual attendance policy. - Early Advantage MBA: students are expected to participate in-person unless special situations arise.
-When taking electives with PMBA students in the evening, the policy for the PMBA program prevails in those courses.
+- Executive MBA: virtual participation can constitute up to approximately 25% (1/4) of the hours that a class meets during a term. - Flex MBA: virtual participation can be up to about 45% of the hours that a class meets during a term. - Early Advantage MBA: students are expected to participate in-person unless special situations arise.
+When taking electives with Flex MBA students in the evening, EAMBA students are expected to continue to abide by the policy for the EAMBA program.